JorgenBrattang/Color-racing/README.md

 The features holds a number of elements that will guide the user throughout the game, so it's easy to follow along.
 Even without the explanatory text, you can just follow the blinking lights and get a grasp on how the game works.

 With that said, here are the features:
+- The first thing that you may see is the "Welcome to Color Racing! text.
+Nothing special about this.

+(IMG OF THE WELCOME TEXT)

-- The first thing you will see onces entering the site will probably be the pillars of colors.
+- The first thing after the welcome text you will see onces entering the site will probably be the pillars of colors.
 Those represents the racing colors that are help up by a standing progressbar.
 And onces activated these will restart at their starting line and race towards the bottom of their field.

 (GIF OF COLOR PILLARS)